 Crevice Corrosion/Wet Storage Stain

-Roofing materials exposed to the air react with the atmosphere to form a relatively stable surface.
-Exposing metals to water in the absence air causes the formation of unstable surface films.
+Roofing materials exposed to air and moisture react with the atmosphere, with the help of their passive coating, to form stable and corrosion-resistant surfaces.
+This occurs with both metallic coated (galvanised and Zincalume) and pre-painted roofing materials.
+Exposing these materials to water in the absence of air causes the formation of unstable surface films.

 Design details that trap moisture, dirt, and debris should be avoided.

-Corrosion can appear even with a chemically neutral electrolyte.
-An example of this type of corrosion is the corrosion on metals underneath paint coatings and “white rust” — the wet storage stain on closely nested zinc coated roofing sheets.
-Other metals, such as aluminium/zinc coated and non-ferrous metals, can suffer similar damage.
+Corrosion can occur even with a chemically neutral electrolyte.
+An example of this type of corrosion is the corrosion on metals underneath paint coatings and “white rust” — the wet storage stain on closely nested zinc and aluminium/zinc coated roofing sheets.
+Other metals such as non-ferrous metals can suffer similar damage.

 If end-lapping of roof sheets cannot be avoided, both ends of the lap must be continuously sealed to ensure that neither condensation run-off from the under-surface nor rainwater run-off enters the lap.